September 10, 2017

-“Those best suited to Sulfur [British English spelling] are imaginative and inventive, but inept practically” (9).
+“Those best suited to Sulfur [British-English spelling] are imaginative and inventive, but inept practically” (9).
 Well-fed individuals with a strong build.
 Philosophical, egocentric, original, revolutionary.
 Friends love them but tire of their egos.
 Will talk incessantly about subjects that interest them without a care if anyone is listening!
-Genuine confidence in themselves and their talents; thinks they are at the cutting edge of whatever they do.
+Genuinely confidence in themselves and their talents; thinks they are at the cutting-edge of whatever they do.
 Rebellious, anti-establishment, cannot be controlled.
-Can be selfish or selfless; will be generous when it suits zir.
+Can be selfish or selfless; will be generous when it suits nem.
 Desires to pursue own interests rather than academic requirements.
 Highly analytical, sometimes spiritual, intelligent and inquisitive when focused; lazy, disorganized, restless, and averse to bathing when ill (Hering calls Sulphur the “ragged philosopher”).
 Disjointed thought processes; genius subdued.
 Head is perpetually in the clouds, neglecting practical matters.
 Driven by curiosity.

 Tendency to overheat.
 Burning pains.
 Offensive smell of flatulence and stools.
 Constipation.
-Vomiting and diarrhea at 5a.m.
+Vomiting and diarrhea at 5am.
 Bloating.
 Burping.
-Craves sweets, fatty and spicy foods.
+Craves sweets, fats, and spicy foods.
 Abdomen feels raw.
 Movements in abdomen.
 Dryness of skin, of mucous membranes.
 Itchy, red, dirty skin.
-Hunger pains at 11 a.m. accompanied by sinking feeling.
-Worse with bathing, from standing, around 11 a.m. with sinking feeling in stomach.
+Hunger pains at 11am accompanied by sinking feeling.
+Worse with bathing, from standing, and around 11am with sinking feeling in stomach.

 and so many more…

-I provide herbal options for those who want to see them, but I do not generally condone their usage, for it is too hard to tell whether your digestive issues are mild enough to be cured- healed at their source- with diet and herbs alone.
-Furthermore, the tumbling-dice effect of disorder implies that other facets of the body and mind have necessarily been affected by your gut flora imbalances, so unless your vital force is strong enough to restore itself in the absence of overgrowth, homeopathy must be sought.
+I provide herbal options for those who want to see them, but I do not generally condone their usage; it is too hard to tell whether your digestive issues are mild enough to be cured–i.e. healed at their source–with diet and herbs alone.
+Furthermore, the tumbling-dice effect of disorder indicates that other facets of the body and mind may have been affected by your gut flora imbalances, so unless your vital force is strong enough to restore itself in the absence of overgrowth–such as from significant childhood trauma–you will not fully heal.
 Think gallstones, constipation, anxiety, fatigue, etc. as indicators that you need the mac daddy of all holistic medicines.

 An herbal regimen works to kill pathogens directly; your vital force will then clear away the muck, iff it is well enough to do so (which is precisely why symptoms return in some anti-Candida dieters and raw vegans when they cease their regime and revert back to their old diets: they didn’t address the root cause of their body’s dysfunction).
 Time may strengthen the body’s weakened foundations whilst cleansing, in conjunction with a reduction in stress levels, attention to proper nutrition, and an improved quality of life overall.
 Learn about all the basics of the healing crisis the right way here, including how to go about it and what to expect.
 Naturopaths recommend taking breaks when utilizing herbs to avoid overwhelming the body and its major detoxifying organs: the liver, gallbladder, spleen, and kidneys.
 Otherwise, you will inhibit yourself further.
 If you need to take breaks, however, you shouldn’t be utilizing herbs.

-These are the herbs I used during my parasite cleanse, most of which contain anti-fungal and anti-bacterial properties as well (hence their propensity to fight against Candida and to a lesser degree SIBO).
-Take these herbs on an empty stomach once daily, gradually increasing up to three times daily, thirty minutes before meals to allow them to kill pathogens; your food will escort dead matter out of the digestive tract.
+These are the herbs I used during my parasite cleanse, most of which contain antifungal and antibacterial properties as well (hence their propensity to fight against Candida and to a lesser degree SIBO).
+Take these herbs on an empty stomach once daily, gradually increasing up to three times daily, thirty minutes before meals to allow them to directly kill pathogens; your food will escort dead matter out of the digestive tract.

 I also alternated Neem*, Olive Leaf Extract, and Cayenne.